trevorkeenan/FLUXNET_citations/README.md

 F15T1_LaTeX

 Provides files for use with LaTeX, which allows dynamic linking of in-text citations to the reference list.
-Also includes python functions to generate a table for a subset of sites.
+Also includes python functions and an R script to generate a table for a subset of sites.

 Less likely to be updated.